 In particular, diet and exercise are things that really need to be encouraged in terms of preventing the development of heart disease and also modifying the outcome once people actually have developed heart disease.
 It’s important for people to know what the risk factors are and what to do about them.
-If they’ve got concerns, I think it’s important that they consult their physician.
+If they’ve got concerns, I think it’s important that they consult their local cardiologist or family physician.

 Lakshmi Yatham, MBBS, FRCPC, MRCPsych (UK), discusses psychiatric effects on heart disease.

 Psychiatric Effects on Heart Disease